Health Benefits of Local Raw (Unpasteurized) Honey

-Fireweed Honey - why is it so good for us?
+Fireweed Honey - what makes it so special?

 Taken from the tiny white flowers of the blueberry bush, the nectar makes a honey which is typically light amber in colour and with a full, well-rounded flavour.
-According to the Brock University, Blueberry Honey has one of the highest levels of Anti-oxidants.
+Blueberry Honey has one of the highest levels of Anti-oxidants.